heiner/heiner.github.com/_posts/2020-02-19-linear-regression.markdown

 title:  "On linear regression"
 ---

+<small>[Edit 14 May 2020: Thanks to Marcus Waurick for pointing out $$A$$
+needs to be closed for Lemmas 1 and 2 to be true in general.
+Unfortunately, there seems no easy way of doing linear regression in general Hilbert spaces (no equivalent of $$\1$$, although the idea of using weighted $$L_2$$ spaces and writing a blog post on _Linear Regression in Hilbert spaces with Morgenstern norm_ has a certain ring to it.]</small>

 Apropos of nothing, this is a post about linear regression.
 There's a whole world of information on that out there, but little with the right point of view: The Hilbert space perspective.
 That might not